aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 As described in [Workflows](#workflows), you may interact with Aptos using only the CLI.
 For more advanced users, if you need the source you may clone the `aptos-core` GitHub repo from [GitHub](https://github.com/aptos-labs/aptos-core).

-1. Setup Git
-   [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is required to clone the aptos-core repo, and will be need to be installed prior to continuing.
+1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Git is required to clone the aptos-core repo, and will be need to be installed prior to continuing.
 You can install it with the instructions on the official [Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-1. Clone the Aptos repository
+1. Clone the Aptos repository.
 To clone the Aptos repository (repo), you first need to open a command line prompt (Terminal on Mac / Linux, Powershell on Windows).
-Then, you can run the following command to clone the Git repository from Github.
+Then run the following command to clone the Git repository from GitHub.

       ```
       git clone https://github.com/aptos-labs/aptos-core.git
       ```

-1. `cd` into `aptos-core` directory.

-   Now we'll want to go into the newly created directory `aptos-core`
+1. Now let's go into the newly created directory `aptos-core` by *changing directory* or `cd`ing into it:
     ```
     cd aptos-core
     ```

-1. Setup Build Dependencies
+1. Set up build dependencies -

    Prepare your developer environment by installing the dependencies needed to build, test and inspect Aptos Core.
    No matter your selected mechanism for installing these dependencies, **it is imperative you keep your entire toolchain up-to-date**.
 If you encounter issues later, update all packages and try again.